AkashGit21/mini-dropbox/README.md

     }
     ```

-### Steps to run the application
+### Steps to run the backend server
 1. Navigate to the project directory in terminal and fetch all the dependencies using following command:
     ```sh
     $ go mod download
     ```
-1. Update the .env file in the project directory by using `.env.example` file.
+1. Create and update the .env file in the project directory by using `.env.example` file.
 Fill in all the necessary values to make connection with the pre-requisites defined above.
 1. Add the required table(s) to your RDBMS system by using commands from `metadata.sql`.
 **Note**: This is a one-time step only.
 Taking this step again will clear all the metadata from RDBMS.
 1. Run the application using terminal by typing:
     ```sh
     $ make run
     ```

+### Steps to start the UI
+1. Navigate to the directory `mini-dropbox-ui` inside the root directory of project.
+Install all the dependencies using following command:
+    ```sh
+    $ npm install
+    ```
+1. Create and update the .env.local file in the `mini-dropbox-ui` directory with key `REACT_APP_BACKEND_HOST`.
+Sample:
+    ```sh
+    REACT_APP_BACKEND_HOST="http://localhost:8082"
+    ```
+1. Run the React application on local computer using the following command:
+    ```sh
+    $ npm start
+    ```
+1. Open your browser and navigate to the UI using the address: `http://localhost:3000`

 ### Extra Points considered for Application Server
 1. **Graceful shutdown**: This avoids any side effects on conflicts that may occur on closing the server and the new deployment can be started without any kind of difficulty.